-Entertaining Eastern Connecticut for over 40 years
+Entertaining Eastern Connecticut for 46 years

 Stu’s email: email@example.com

 Place of birth: Boston Mass, near a radio tower.

 Three things you could, but would rather not, live without: My ventriloquist dummy, Bricky; my comb – makes me feel like I have hair), MY ADDICTION TO THE BOSTON RED SOX.

 Oft used phrase or favorite quote: It’s only a problem if it’s a problem.